-A child sleeping within 15 feet of a smart meter would be exposed to levels associated with childhood leukemia as shown in Figure 5 above (A).
-Adults with EHS may experience heart palpitations (B) within 5 feet of a smart meter.
-Adults and children may experience cardiac effects, impaired sleep, fatigue, headaches, and irritability within 100 yards of a smart meter (D and E above).
+A child sleeping within 15 feet of a Sensus smart meter would be exposed to levels associated with childhood leukemia as shown in Figure 5 above (A).
+Adults with EHS may experience heart palpitations (B) within 5 feet of a Sensu smart meter.
+Adults and children may experience cardiac effects, impaired sleep, fatigue, headaches, and irritability within 100 yards of a Sensus smart meter (D and E above).
 These levels are not trivial.

 Q34: On page 9, Dr. Valberg comments on the term “radiation” and differentiates between ionizing radiation like X-rays and RF radiation.
 He states, “But, this interpretation of RF radiation is incorrect.”
 He then compares RF to sunlight in terms of the electromagnetic energy produced (page 11).
 Would you care to comment on these comparisons?